mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 [environment specific variables not being passed](https://gitlab.com/gitlab-org/gitlab/-/issues/24759).
 If you renew or upgrade, your data is again accessible.

-For GitLab Self Managed customers, there is a 14-day grace period when your features continue to work as-is, after which the entire instance becomes read only.
+For GitLab self-managed customers, there is a 14-day grace period when your features continue to work as-is, after which the entire instance becomes read only.